Modulo (mathematics): History

 Modulo is a mathematical jargon that was introduced into mathematics in the book Disquisitiones Arithmeticae by Carl Friedrich Gauss in 1801.
 Given the integers a, b and n, the expression "a ≡ b (mod n)", pronounced "a is congruent to b modulo n", means that a − b is an integer multiple of n, or equivalently, a and b both share the same remainder when divided by n.
 It is the Latin ablative of modulus, which itself means "a small measure."

 The term has gained many meanings over the years—some exact and some imprecise.
-The most general precise definition is simply in terms of an equivalence relation R, where a is equivalent (or congruent) to b modulo R if aRb.
-More informally, the term is found in statements of the form:
+The most general precise definition is simply in terms of an equivalence (or congruence) relation R, where a is equivalent (or congruent) to b modulo R if aRb.